 This command allows the CRC calculation of an image copy stored in flash.
-This can be used for extra verification after update of an image or whenever the flight image copies needs a verification.
+This can be used for extra verification after update of an image, or whenever the flight image copies need verification.
 The telecommand takes the image copy number as argument (max value 6), seeTable 9-10.
-Image copy number 1 - 3 is for the (non-updateable) safe image and 4 - 6 covers the updated image copies.
+Image copy numbers 1-3 are for the (non-updateable) safe image and 4-6 cover the updated image copies.